tytydraco/yessleep/out/Im_a_trucker_on_a_highway_that_doesnt_exist_The_farther_you_drive_the_odder_it_gets.md

 Weeks ago, so much silence might have unpicked the threads of my sanity.
 It was why I always made sure to have music downloaded.
 Thoughts were always worse when there was nothing loud to chase them out.

 Now though?
-With the sobbing thing in the trunk and Autumn trapped in a town only I could access?
+With the sobbing thing in the trailer and Autumn trapped in a town only I could access?

 My mind was singular.
 I would get my cargo to its destination.
 I would keep it safe.